eaprelsky/infodynamics/book/08_03_optimization_principles.md

 ## Implications for System Design

-Information physics optimization provides a systematic framework for engineering breakthrough performance in any cognitive system.
+Information dynamics optimization provides a systematic framework for engineering breakthrough performance in any cognitive system.
 Rather than relying on intuition or trial-and-error approaches, we can use electrical engineering principles to predict optimal configurations and engineer precise performance improvements.

 The key insight is that optimization is always multidimensional—success requires balancing competing electrical properties rather than maximizing any single factor.
 This requires sophisticated understanding of system dynamics and careful attention to trade-offs between different performance objectives.

 The most effective optimization approaches combine systematic measurement of current electrical properties, mathematical modeling of optimal configurations, gradual implementation of optimization changes, and continuous monitoring and adjustment based on system response.

 Understanding optimization as an electrical engineering challenge opens unprecedented possibilities for creating cognitive systems that achieve performance levels previously thought impossible.
-The future belongs to those who master the art and science of information physics optimization.
+The future belongs to those who master the art and science of information dynamics optimization.

 **🔗 Interactive Exploration:** [Performance Optimization Simulator](../demos/notebooks/optimization_demo.ipynb) - Model and test different optimization strategies for cognitive systems.